rdf32/STATS-Project-R/README.md

 # Capstone Data Science (M.S.
 Analytics) project
-The final capstone project where we were tasked with taking mixed samples of dry white beans that consist of 6 different species, making classification predictions, and then implementing an algorithm to give a sample price prediction, as well as a prediction on how accurate our price prediction for each sample is.
+The final capstone project where we were tasked with taking mixed samples of dry white beans that consist of 6 different species, make classification predictions, and then implement an algorithm to give a sample price prediction, as well as a prediction on how accurate our price prediction for each sample is.
 My contributions to this problem include the following:
 I took point on writing the code for the data visualizations, I designed and implemented the neural network classifier, I designed the algorithm we used for making a prediction on how accurate we thought our price prediction was, I wrote the R function we used to implement the algorithm I designed,